-With the consent of the meeting, it was agreed that the wording of recommendation (a) should be amended from, 'That Council should continue to exercise its discretion or provide support to families in line with its current published policy and officers undertake a review of any of the discretionary elements' to, That Council should continue to exercise its discretion and provide support to families in line with its current published policy and officers undertake a policy and officers undertake a review of any of the discretionary elements.'
-It was further agreed with the consent of the meeting that recommendation (b) should be amended from, '...to approve the proposal to proceed to consultation on withdrawing this discretionary support with effect from September 2022 to, '...to approve the proposal to proceed to consultation approve the from September 2022 to, '...to approve the from September 2022.
+With the consent of the meeting, it was agreed that the wording of recommendation (a) should be amended from, 'That Council should continue to exercise its discretion or provide support to families in line with its current published policy and officers undertake a review of any of the discretionary elements' to, That Council should continue to exercise its discretion and provide support to families in line with its current published policy and officers undertake a review of any of the discretionary elements.'
+It was further agreed with the consent of the meeting that recommendation (b) should be amended from, '...to approve the proposal to proceed to consultation on withdrawing this discretionary support with effect from September 2022 to, '...to approve the proposal to proceed to consultation on reviewing this discretionary support with effect from September 2022.